Lead Product Designer · Unbxd

 Design System & Component Library

 The old console had no design system — each screen was a one-off implementation with inconsistent inputs, tables, and modals.
-I built a component library from scratch in Figma, covering form controls, data tables, filter chips, status indicators, and modals.
+I built a component library from scratch in Figma, covering form controls, data tables, filter chips, status indicators, and modals, then worked through implementation details directly with the front-end engineering team to make sure the Figma components and coded components stayed in lockstep.
 This became the shared language between design and engineering, cutting design-to-dev handoff time significantly and eliminating the class of bugs caused by inconsistent UI patterns.

 Figma Components Design Tokens Dev Handoff Accessibility